Most 2026 planning starts with budgets, headcount, and growth targets. That makes sense.

 Prediction #1: Data quality will matter more than tool choice.

-Many teams already have systems for work orders and assets—but field updates, inspections, and maintenance logs often don’t roll up consistently.
-In 2026, leadership will care less about “what platform” and more about “can we trust what comes out of it.”
+Many teams already have systems for work orders and assets, but field updates, inspections, and maintenance logs often lack consistency.
+In 2026, leaders will be more concerned with whether the data is trustworthy than what platform they are using.

 What to do now:

-• Build visibility dashboards that surface overdue work and repeat issues automatically.
+- Create visibility dashboards that automatically highlight overdue work and recurring issues.

 Prediction #2: Regulatory reporting pressure will push more teams toward automation.

-Reporting will keep pulling from multiple systems and spreadsheets.
-Inconsistent submissions won’t just be a risk—they’ll be a time drain that teams can’t afford.
+Reporting will continue to come from multiple systems and spreadsheets.
+Inconsistent submissions will not only be a risk but also a drain on time that teams cannot afford.

 What to do now:

-• Build a reporting pipeline that pulls from your existing sources.
+- Develop a reporting pipeline that pulls data from existing sources.

-• Add automated checkpoints and sign-offs to reduce last-minute scramble.
+- Add automated checkpoints and approvals to reduce last-minute chaos.

-How ProsperSpark helps: we connect field data + work orders + reporting so submissions are faster and more consistent.
+How ProsperSpark helps: we connect field data, work orders, and reporting so submissions are quicker and more consistent.

 Manufacturing: Real-Time Visibility and Closed-Loop Quality